emyl3196/QDcarrier/README.md

 # QDcarrier

-This repository contains a kinetic monte carlo code for simulating carrier transport in a 3-D quantum dot (QD) assembly in the case of QDs with symmetric valence and conduction band alignment
+This repository contains a kinetic monte carlo (KMC) code for simulating carrier transport in a 3-D quantum dot (QD) assembly in the case of QDs with symmetric valence and conduction band alignment.

-For more information, see paper: "Charge Carrier Hopping Dynamics in Homogeneously Broadened PbS Quantum Dot Solids" by Rachel H. Gilmore, Elizabeth M. Y. Lee, Mark C. Weidman, Adam P. Willard, and William A. Tisdale.
-2017, Submitted.
+The authors request that all published work which utilizes this KMC code include the following citation:

-If you have any questions about this code, please email E.M.
-Lee at emyl3196@mit.edu
+Rachel H. Gilmore, Elizabeth M. Y. Lee, Mark C. Weidman, Adam P. Willard, and William A. Tisdale.
+"Charge Carrier Hopping Dynamics in Homogeneously Broadened PbS Quantum Dot Solids" Nano Letters, vol. 17, pp. 893-901 (2017).

 ------------------------------------------------